HackYourFuture-CPH/JavaScript/JavaScript3/Week9/homework.md

 ## Step 3: Shopping cart using factory functions
-Let get a bit more into factory functions!
+Let's get a bit more into factory functions!
 ```js

 function createProduct(name, price) {